-It should last for many, many years without a problem out in the weather elements.
+It will last for many, many years without a problem out in the weather elements.
 Stainless steel.
-The build quality was quite apparent when I assembled it.
+And the build quality was quite apparent when I assembled it.

 I assembled it in the shop:

 Here’s a close up picture of the stainless steel construction of the Diamond brand scanner antenna:

 In case someone comes across this on an internet search, here is the manual / spec-sheet with installation assembly instructions that came with the antenna.
 I scanned it so I could post it here.
 Maybe this will help someone who is curious.
-Assembly instructions and a bit more specific information about transmit frequencies (yes you can transmit on some bands with good SWR).

 Diamond D3000N Assembly Instructions Manual

 A Scanner For Preparedness

-First of all, I just like radios – and antennas.
-They’re fun.
-It just is – for me… Maybe because my dad was a Ham operator and I’ve been around this tech since a child.
+First of all, I simply like radios – and antennas.
+They’re fun to play with.
+It just is – for me… Maybe because my dad was a Ham / Amateur Radio operator and I’ve been around this tech since a child.

-With that said, there are several reasons why it’s good preparedness – though I “get it” that most people aren’t particular interested in this tech gadget.
-For those who are, well, a scanner is a tremendous resource for gathering information about what’s going on out there in your region.
+With that said, there are several reasons why it’s a good preparedness asset.
+A scanner is a tremendous resource for gathering information about what’s going on out there in your region.

 Police.
 Fire.
 EMS.
-Business.
+Business bands.
 Marine radio.
 Consumer 2-way radios.
 FRS/GMRS.
 MURS.
 Ham radio.
 Aircraft.
 Civilian.
 Military.
-There’s lots of communications in there.
+There’s lots of communications going on through the airwaves!

 It is a hobby all by itself.
 But it can also reveal ‘the pulse’ of what’s going on in your area.
 Police.
-That activity is good to know.
+That activity is good to know too.